 Welcome Video Graphic

-Temporary exhibit “St. Clair’s Defeat Revisited: A New View of the Conflict” had an amazing run at the Fort Recovery Museum from Nov 4 to Jan 11.
+“St. Clair’s Defeat Revisited: A New View of the Conflict” is now a permanent banner and video exhibit at the Fort Recovery Museum.
 The exhibit tells the story of St. Clair’s Defeat, its aftermath, and Tribes today from a Native perspective.
-See the traveling exhibit web site for the 15-minute welcome video and all exhibit content on-line.
+See the exhibit web site for the 15-minute welcome video and all exhibit content on-line.

 ImageArchaic-1